-While a number of companies have dabbled in this space, the following players are facilitating the development of iPS cell therapies: Cellular Dynamics International (CDI), Cynata Therapeutics, RIKEN, and Astellas (previously Ocata Therapeutics).
+While a number of companies have dabbled in this space, the following players are leaders in the development of iPS cell therapies: Cellular Dynamics International (a Fujifilm Company), Cynata Therapeutics, RIKEN, and Astellas (previously Ocata Therapeutics).

 Founded in 2004 and listed on NASDAQ in July 2013, Cellular Dynamics International (CDI) is headquartered in Madison, Wisconsin.
 The company is known for its extremely robust patent portfolio containing more than 900 patents.

 According to the company, CDI “is the world’s largest producer of fully functional human cells derived from induced pluripotent stem (iPS) cells.”
 Their trademarked, iCell® Cardiomyocytes, derived from iPSCs, are human cardiac cells used to aid drug discovery, improve the predictability of a drug’s worth, and screen for toxicity.
 In addition, CDI provides: iCell® Endothelial Cells for use in vascular-targeted drug discovery and tissue regeneration, iCell® Hepatocytes, and iCell® Neurons for pre-clinical drug discovery, toxicity testing, disease prediction, and cellular research.